ivanvoitovych/tour-of-heroes/step-8.md

 </html>
 ```

-Now we are able to navigate through pages.
-The only issue left is that we can't navigate back from hero details page.
-Let's fix it with ClientRouter and go back button:
+Now we can navigate through pages.
+The only issue is that we can't navigate back from the hero details page.
+Let's fix it with `ClientRouter` and the `go back` button:

+More about `ClientRouter` here: [https://viewi.net/docs/client-router](https://viewi.net/docs/client-router)

+You need to call the `navigateBack` method in `ClientRouter` to return.

 `viewi-app\Components\Views\HeroDetail\HeroDetail.php`